CamCove-Crichton/Whiskey-d_Away/README.md

 - Heading on Whiskey Experiences (tours template) has issue of overflowing out of border on small devices, needs to be looked at and have a media query added to handle the display on smaller devices
 - Footer is not displaying on smaller displays, it probably has something to do with styling, but will need to come back to look at it
 - After readjusting the way the lists are iterated through for the max attendees, it seems there is a bug when the items are in the basket, it seems to have the same number of attendees on every line item, which is not correct.
+- I have found there to be an error on the basket page when it comes to the note to display to the user how much is needed to be spent to qualify for the discount, as at the moment it display 0 instead of the the amount required to spend

 ## Credits